 For Mural / Street Art & Illustration Work

-In general, these following steps need to be taken for all mural or illustration based work.
+These steps need to be taken for all mural or illustration based work.

 1. Project Clarification – Scope of Work